PyO3/maturin/Readme.md

 You can use the options `manylinux`, `skip-auditwheel`, `bindings`, `strip`, `cargo-extra-args` and `rustc-extra-args` under `[tool.pyo3-pack]` the same way you would when running pyo3-pack directly.
 The `bindings` key is required for cffi and bin projects as those can't be automatically detected.
 Currently, all build are in release mode (see [this thread](https://discuss.python.org/t/pep-517-debug-vs-release-builds/1924) for details).

+For a non-manylinux build you could with cffi bindings you could use the following:

 ```toml
 [build-system]
 requires = ["pyo3-pack", "toml"]